AndrewCogi/Neovim-IDE/README.md

 When I was serving in the military, the environment for programming was inadequate.
 So, I started this project with the idea of creating my own development environment, specifically for <strong>Java</strong> and <strong>Spring Boot</strong>.

 ## ✨Features
-- ✅ Available OS : Linux(Debian), Mac
+- ✅ Available OS : Linux AMD, Linux ARM, MacOS Silicon/ARM, MacOS Intel/AMD
 - ✅ Spring Boot 3 Tools
 - ✅ Also support html, css, js
 - ✅ Auto Completion & Diagnostics